Skip to main content

 OperatorDescriptionExampleUse Cases

-==Equal toauth.uid == doc.userIdTo verify data owner
+==Equal toauth.uid == doc.userIdVerify data owner

-!=Not equal todoc.status != 'deleted'To exclude specific status
+!=Not equal todoc.status != 'deleted'Exclude specific status

->, >=, <, <=Comparison operationsdoc.age >= 18Numeric range judgment
+>, >=, <, <=comparison operationsdoc.age >= 18range validation

-&&Logical ANDauth.uid == doc.userId && doc.publishedCombining multiple conditions
+&&Logical ANDauth.uid == doc.userId && doc.publishedMultiple condition combination

 ||Logical ORauth.uid == doc.userId \|\| doc.publicMultiple access methods